marq24/ha-fordpass/info.md

 ## **Changelog**

+### Version 2025.5.6
+- Bugfix for #22

 ### Version 2025.5.5
-- General backend-communication enhancements: the integration now should handel the situation, when the HA instance might not have a stable internet connection.
+- General backend-communication enhancements: The integration now should handle the situation, when the HA instance might not have a stable internet connection (and just retry to update the data with the next refresh cycle)

 ### Version 2025.5.4
 - Added additional EVData & EVCharging attributes (might not be present for all vehicles)